xcart/xc5-manual/en/product_classes_and_attributes/managing_attribute_groups.md

 To delete an attribute group:

 1. In your store's Admin area, go to the Classes & attributes section (**Catalog > Classes & attributes**).
-2. Go to the appropriate list of attributes and attribute groups by clicking on the <u>Edit attributes (N)</u> link.
+2. Go to the appropriate list of attributes and attribute groups by clicking on the Edit attributes (N) link.
 For example, if we want to delete a group of global attributes, we should use the link opposite the _Global attributes_ title:
     ![]({{site.baseurl}}/attachments/7504788/8719356.png?effects=drop-shadow)
 3. On the page that opens, click the **Manage groups** button:
     ![]({{site.baseurl}}/attachments/7504788/8719357.png?effects=drop-shadow)